vidbina/vidbina.github.io/_posts/2015-02-07-gcloud-dm-intro.markdown

 {%endhighlight%}

-Observe how we use `env["name"]` and `properties["machineType"]` to allow reuse of the same snippet whilst providing the flexibility of specifying these attributes.
+Observe how we use `env["name"]` and `properties["machineType"]` to allow reuse of the same template whilst providing the flexibility of specifying just the `machineType` and `name`.

 The `env["name"]` attribute refers to the name of the resource as specified in the configuration file.
-In the following example this attribute will change as such to provide our VM's with names held by some remarkable bot specimen including Optimus Prime, Ultra Magnus, Sentinel Prime and Megatron.
+In the following example this attribute will change as such to provide the VM's with names held by some remarkable bot specimen including Optimus Prime, Ultra Magnus, Sentinel Prime and Megatron.

-The created disk assigned to the different machines will also be named to the VM's name with an appropriate suffix (`-bootdisk`) which will leave us with the bootdisk `optimus-bootdisk` for the VM named `optimus`.
+The created disk assigned to the different machines will also be named to bear the name of the VM it belongs to followed by the appropriate suffix (`-bootdisk`) which will leave us with the bootdisk `optimus-bootdisk` for the VM named `optimus`.

 The previously described template may be reused by referencing it in the configuration file.